Student Affairs and Support Services

 The administrative responsibility for the supervision and coordination of the student life areas and staff rests with the Vice President of Student Affairs.
 These areas include: The Dean of Students Office, Center for Career and Professional Development; Student Health Services and Counseling; Housing and Residential Engagement; Student Life and Experience; Commuter Student Life; St. John Francis Regis University Service Society; Recreation; Victim Advocacy and Violence Prevention.
-Student Government, Dining Services, Events and Conferences, Campus Bookstore, Military and Veteran Services; Campus Security, Community Standards and Care, and Off-Campus Community.
+Student Government, Dining Services, Events and Conferences, Campus Bookstore, Military and Veteran Services; Campus Safety, Community Standards and Care, and Off-Campus Community.
 Student Affairs is located on the second floor of the Student Center, room 215.

 Mission Statement